 Dangerous roads create an increased risk of accidents even when drivers are acting in a safe and prudent manner.
 There are three main ways in which a road may be considered dangerous; temporary obstructions, poor maintenance, and bad design.

 - Temporary obstructions generally consist of poorly secured construction equipment or construction barriers that have blown into a travel lane.
 Usually, a construction worker or other employee would have had a duty to make sure the object didn’t end up in traffic.
 Therefore, downed tree limbs and roadkill would usually not give rise to a dangerous road claim unless you could prove that a property owner’s inaction led to the hazard rather than it merely being an act of nature.

-- Poor maintenance includes things like potholes, faded or hard to see road lines, and burned out or broken traffic signals.
-Even though the roads will never be perfect all of the time, the City of Boise, Ada County, and State of Idaho all have a duty to keep the roads under their care in generally safe condition.
+- Poor maintenance includes things like potholes, faded or hard-to-see road lines, and burned-out or broken traffic signals.
+Even though the roads will never be perfect all of the time, the City of Boise, Ada County, and the State of Idaho all have a duty to keep the roads under their care in generally safe condition.

 - Bad design is when there’s a permanent problem with the way a road was built and designed rather than a temporary hazard.
 Examples include intersections with poor visibility and inadequate shoulders on highways.